 MFT 125 CNC Lathe Operation and Programming (1-4) 3 crs.
 Covers the principles and operation of CNC (Computer Numerical Control) machine tools with an emphasis on the set up and operation of lathes.
 Includes safety, turning, grooving, drilling, boring, threading, cutting tools, and introduction to CNC programming on common industry controls including Haas, Fanuc and Siemens.
-Students may earn the NIMS Level I CNC Lathe Programming, Setup and Operator credential.
+Students may earn the NIMS Level I CNC Lathe Programming, Setup and Operator credential,

-MFT 128 CNC Mill Operation and Programming (1-4)
+MFT 128 CNC Mill Operation and Programming (1-4) 3 crs.
 Covers the principles and operation of CNC (Computer Numerical Control) machine tools with an emphasis on the set up and operation of vertical and horizontal mills.
 Includes safety, turning, drilling, boring, threading, cutting tools, to CNC mill programming, practices and setups on common industry controls including Haas, Fanuc and Siemens.
 Students may earn the NIMS Level I CNC Mill Programming, Setup, and Operator credential.
+Prerequisite: MFT 123 with a grade of C or better.